Continuum3416/Spatial-Grid-Partitioning/README.md

 ## Preview

-The code (on my machine) can handle up to 21,000 objects at over 60 FPS and 23,000 objects at over 50 FPS in release mode.
+The code (on my machine) can handle up to 21,000 objects at over 60 FPS, 23,000 objects at over 50 FPS, and 30,000 objects at over 40 FPS in release mode.
 Illustration in the demo below:

 [comment]: <> (Hosted with git)
 <p align="center">